sveltejs/cli/.changeset/poor-ducks-own.md

 'sv': patch
 ---

-fix: use connection pool when using mysql2 with Drizzle
+fix: use connection pool when using mysql2 with `drizzle`